BenjaminShinar/Books-Resources/udemy_mongodb_complete/README.md

 udemy course [Master MongoDB Development for Web & Mobile Apps.
 CRUD Operations, Indexes, Aggregation Framework - All about MongoDB!](https://www.udemy.com/course/mongodb-the-complete-developers-guidey/) by *Maximilian Schwarzmüller*.

+- Introduction
+- Understaning The Bascis and CRUD Operations
+- Schemas & Relations: How to Structure Documents
+- Exploring The Shell & The Server
+- Using The MongoDB Comapass To Explore Data Visually
+- Diving into Create Operations
+- Read Operations - A Closer Look
+- Update Operations
+- Understanding Delete Operations
+- Working With Indexes
+- Working With GeoSpatial Data
+- Understanding the Aggregation Framework
+- Working With Numeric Data
+- MongoDB & Security
+- Performance, Fault Tolerancy & Deployment
+- Transactions
+- From Shell To Driver
+- Introducing Stitch

 ## Takeaways
 <details>